leea/Lagrange/menu/treatments.md

 **June 2018**

 Travel to NIH in Bethesda, MD for clinical trial options.
 Am offered Dr Rosenberg’s famous TIL trial.
-Undergo second VATS to harvest tumor with TILs.
-TILs will take many months to grow out so I will need to go on other therapy in the meantime
+Undergo second VATS to harvest tumor with TILs, and leukapheresis to harvest while blood cells.
+TILs will take many months to grow out so I will need to go on other therapy in the meantime.

 **July 2018**